Amazing Spaces

 Temporary safety barriers

-Portobello Road is one of London’s most popular street markets, attracting thousands of visitors every week.
-We've introduced new barriers to better protect everyone who lives, works and trades in the area and following advice from the Metropolitan Police.
-These barriers close Portobello Road to vehicles during market hours.
-Vehicles parked in the closed section of the road will be able to exit but not return until after 4pm.
+We introduced new barriers in June 2025, to better protect everyone who lives, works and trades in the area and following advice from the Metropolitan Police.
+These barriers close Portobello Road to vehicle access during market hours.
+Vehicles parked in the closed section of the road can still exit, but not return until after 4pm.

 Concrete blocks are now at each junction between Golborne Road and Chepstow Villas.
 Between the blocks are temporary barriers called H-Stops.
 These get wheeled and locked into place in the morning, then removed in the afternoon.